 When to Contact a Medical Professional

 There is no known way to prevent a collapsed lung.
+Following standard procedure can reduce the risk of a pneumothorax when scuba diving.
 You can decrease your risk by not smoking.

-Air around the lung; Air outside the lung; Pneumothorax; Spontaneous pneumothorax
+Air around the lung; Air outside the lung; Pneumothorax dropped lung; Spontaneous pneumothorax